qvest-digital/training_container/workshops/kubernetes/slides.md

 - Optional: Praktische Tools
 ---

-# Einführung in Kubernetes auf Basis von k3s

- - Schulung für grundlegende Kenntnisse über Kubernetes
- - Fokus auf Einführung in Kubernetes und wichtige Konzepte
+# Introducion of kubernetes based on k3s

+ - Workshop for kubernetes basic concepts & resources
+ - With hands-on example:
- - Praktisches Beispiel: Bereitstellung von Gitea mit PostgreSQL in Kubernetes
+   - Deploying: Gitea with PostgreSQL into k3s

 ----

-## Inhaltsverzeichnis
+## Content

-- Was ist Kubernetes?
-- Architektur von Kubernetes
+- What is kubernetes?
+- Basic Architecture of kubernetes
-- Architektur-Unterschiede zwischen k8s und k3s
+- Architecture differences between k8s und k3s
-- Einführung in die Kommandozeile: kubectl
+- CLI: kubectl
-- Basis Ressourcen &amp; grundlegende Konzepte
-- Optional: Kubernetes StatefulSet
-- Optional: Kubernetes DaemonSet
-- Optional: Einblick in Kustomize
-- Optional: Praktische Tools
+- Basic resources and concepts
+- Open round with optionals

 ---